useshortcut/shortcut-client-js/tutorials/importing_data.md

 #### Stories

 [Stories](https://clubhouse.zendesk.com/hc/en-us/articles/205587589-The-Stories-Page-and-The-Story-Card) are the basic unit of work in Clubhouse
-At minimum, Stories must have title and a Requester (this defaults to the user who created the token being used) and be assigned to a Project.
+At minimum, Stories must have a name and a Requester (this defaults to the user who created the token being used) and be assigned to a Project.

 ```javascript
 var story = {